 In 2011, a huge expansion program got underway.
 3 new buildings were constructed: an additional restaurant, a wellness area with 2 massage rooms (including one for couples) and, most notably, 16 extra bedrooms in the Guétali building, with a second swimming pool and a private lounge area.

-Despite upgrading our premises and services, the Iloha has retained its air of authenticity, in the image of Reunion Island itself.
+Despite upgrading our premises and services, Iloha has retained its air of authenticity, in the image of Reunion Island itself.

 To make your stay as comfortable as possible, benefit from the many services of a 3 star hotel.